 Recovery - October 2022 Floods

-Recovery is the process of coming to terms with the impacts of a disaster and managing the disruptions and changes caused, which can result for some people in a new way of living.
+Recovery is the process of coming to terms with the impacts of a disaster and managing the disruptions and changes caused.
+For some people, the recovery process can result in a new way of living.

-Recovery work refers to the decisions and actions taken after a disaster with a view to restoring or improving pre-disaster living conditions; this includes encouraging and facilitating necessary changes to reduce the risks to future disasters.
+Recovery work refers to the decisions and actions taken after a disaster with a view to restoring or improving pre-disaster living conditions; this includes encouraging and facilitating necessary changes to reduce risk in future disasters.

-Current Recovery work in the Northern Grampians Shire is as a result of the October 2022 Floods.
+Current Recovery work in the Northern Grampians Shire was brought about as a result of the October 2022 Floods.
 A significant rain band passed through the Grampians Region overnight on 13 October 2022, bringing heavy rainfall that continued into 14 October 2022.
 This event resulted in flash flooding across a number of areas.
 Significant flooding impacted several towns across the Grampians Region.

-If you would like to more about the impacts of the October 2022 Floods and what was planned to assist the community you can read the Northern Grampians Shire Council Flood Recovery Plan(PDF, 665KB).
+If you would like to learn more about the local October 2022 Flood impacts and what was planned to assist the community, please read the Northern Grampians Shire Council Flood Recovery Plan(PDF, 665KB)

-Recovery is not a timed response, so twelve months on help is still available for communities to reshape and rebuild their lives in ways that work for them.
+Recovery is not a timed response.
+More than twelve months on from the event itself, help is still available for communities to reshape and rebuild their lives in ways that work for them.

-The 12-month anniversary of the October 2022 Floods may have passed you by or caught you by surprise.
-It is however common for people to experience a heightened level of stress and emotion around an anniversary.
-There are many services available to support you through this time.
-To help understand how you are feeling and get ideas for preparing for and coping with anniversaries this tipsheet could be helpful.
+While the 12-month anniversary of the October 2022 Floods may have passed you by or caught you by surprise, it is also common for people to experience a heightened level of stress and emotion around an anniversary.
+There are lots of services available to support you through this time.
+To help you understand how you are feeling and explore some of the ideas that have been developed to assist you to prepare for and cope with anniversaries, this tipsheet could be helpful.

 Available support